A Guide to Scotland’s 2026 Guinness Men’s Six Nations Campaign

 EDINBURGH, SCOTLAND – NOVEMBER 23: The Scotland team during the national anthem during a Quilter Nations Series match between Scotland and Tonga at Scottish Gas Murrayfield, on November 23, 2025, in Edinburgh, Scotland.
 (Photo by Craig Williamson / SNS Group)

-Scotland begins in Rome on Saturday 7 February at 2.10pm, looking to build on the foundations laid in last year’s opening-round victory before gunning for the Calcutta Cup as it returns to Edinburgh on Valentine’s Day at 4.40pm.
+Scotland begin in Rome on Saturday 7 February at 2.10pm, looking to build on the foundations laid in last year’s opening-round victory before gunning for the Calcutta Cup as it returns to Edinburgh on Valentine’s Day at 4.40pm.
 This fixture is always a highlight of the sporting calendar, and the squad is eager to perform in front of a sold-out Scottish Gas Murrayfield.

 A visit to the Principality Stadium on Saturday 21 February at 4.40pm is the final challenge before the tournament’s rest week.
 This is a venue where Scotland has shown great character in recent years.